15%

 1. Open your terminal or command prompt.

-2. Login to MySQL using the following command:
+2. Log in to MySQL with the command:

 mysql -u root -p